Health Science Campus Graduate Student Handbook 2012-2013

 Enrollment after Defense or Project Presentation (top of page)

-Student MUST be enrolled in the term in which they graduate.
-Students that do not submit their final thesis/dissertations or projects by the posted end of semester deadline must continue to register for at least one credit hour thesis/dissertation or scholarly project research until the final submission of the final paper/project.
+Students MUST be enrolled in the term in which they graduate.
+Students that do not submit their final thesis/dissertations or projects by the posted end of semester deadline must continue to register for at least one credit hour for thesis/dissertation or scholarly project research until the final submission of the final paper/project.
 Students are not permitted to enroll as degree students after they have completed all of the course work on their Plan of Study and have defended their thesis or dissertation or presented their scholarly project.
-Students wishing to enroll for courses other than thesis/disseration or scholarly project research hours past the defense or presentation must apply for special status.

 Continuous Enrollment (top of page)